alofeoluwafemi/48-Tutorial-Youtube-Challenge/Setup-Dapp-Development-Environment.md

 PRIVATE_KEY="0x596F752063616E27742077697468647261772079657400000000000000000000"
 ```

-The commit process will exit with a status 1.
+Congratulation!! 🎉🎉

-Thank you for sticking this far with me, If you enjoyed this article you can support me by Clapping for this post.
+Thank you for sticking this far with me, If you enjoyed this article you can support me by Clapping for this post and subscribing to my [youtube channel](https://www.youtube.com/channel/UCO3mWoCZ_iqRPRvUeg9oG2A).

 [![Foo](https://s3.amazonaws.com/alofe.oluwafemi/Join+Blockchain+Academy.png)](https://t.me/+Og9C3Z23lpc5MWRk/)